yonasuriv/yonasuriv/README.md

 Growing as a professional and as a person is what I'm about.

-I believe that fiction surpasses reality, and what you can imagine, you can create.<br> And that's the key to make a positive impact in the world, to shape the future.
-Always under the foundations of **privacy** and **freedom**.
+I believe that fiction surpasses reality, and what you can imagine, you can create.<br> And that's the key to make a positive impact in the world, to shape the future.<br> Always under the foundations of **privacy** and **freedom**.

 I love being a part of something bigger, especially when it comes to bringing ideas to life.<br>
-## Let's make things happen!
+### Let's make things happen!

 <!--
 ### Profile View Counter